 This guide provides assistance to potential applicants for a trial certificate.
 It outlines the Australian Government’s telecommunications policy framework as it applies to trial certificates.
 Applicants should make their own enquiries about their legislative and other obligations.

 Trial certificates enable industry participants to trial the technical and commercial feasibility of their networks and services for a period of up to six months without the need to acquire a carrier licence.
 This period can be extended for a further six months on application.
 Following the conclusion of the trial certificate period, the owner of the network unit(s) is required to either comply with the standard carrier licensing requirements or decommission the network unit(s).

-The requirement to obtain a carrier licence with its associated regulatory and administrative costs was seen as a barrier to the trialling of networks and services.
-In 1998 the minister made a Determination under subsection 51(1) of the Telecommunications Act 1997 (the Act) removing the requirement for owners of network units used for trials to hold a carrier licence, or for a nominated carrier declaration to be in force, where the ACMA has issued a trial certificate.
+The requirement to obtain a carrier licence with its associated regulatory and administrative costs is seen as a barrier to the trialling of networks and services.
+In 2019 the minister made the Telecommunications (Carrier Licence Exemption - Trial Network Units) Determination 2019 under subsection 51(1) of the Telecommunications Act 1997 (the Act) removing the requirement for owners of network units used for trials to hold a carrier licence, or for a nominated carrier declaration to be in force, where the ACMA has issued a trial certificate.